jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 Development Group for 13 years and 9 Months in the role of Manager of Technical Support- I finally grew tired of the atmosphere and decided to explore other IT opportunities.
 I began applying at the local University for various technical positions.
-I felt like it would take years to get on, butcmy sister  encouraged me to continue to pursue something better.
-I ended uptesting for a few positions and 1 month went by.
+I felt like it would take years to get on, but my sister  encouraged me to continue to pursue something better.
+I ended up testing for a few positions and 1 month went by.
 Then, a really  great opportunity opened up that would turn out to be the job that I hope to keep until I retire.
 I am now part of the University Housing IT Department at a state University.
 Actually I am the IT Director of University Housing, with a functional title of Assistant Director-IT.
+Working for Housing has been incredible, as we have such a diverse landscape that incorporates such a wide variety of IT areas.
+In fact, I like to describe it as an IT playground.
+Here is an overview of my department, when I come in to work each day , any of these areas can be the one that I will need to focus on for problem solving or to provide general direction.